sachit3022/other-blog/content/posts/masters/index.md

 When choosing projects, avoid the common pitfalls:

 1. Most projects last only a few weeks and are soon abandoned.
-2. Many projects focus are superficial — like running all algorithms in SciPy and announcing that Random Forests outperform the rest, or training Faster-RCNN for hand detection.
+2. Many projects are superficial — like running all algorithms in SciPy and announcing that Random Forests outperform the rest, or training Faster-RCNN for hand detection.

 These projects are good practice and earn solid grades, but they rarely contribute anything new to the community.
 If you work on a typical course project, no one will remember it — not even your professor.
 Such projects are rarely revisited and are often discounted during PhD admissions or job interviews.